VUEngine/VUEngine-Core/doc/pages/graphics.md

 ##### __ANIMATED_MULTI

 When using this animation type, the engine allocates a new CharSet once (an only Texture when using BgmapSprites); and for each new request, with the same char definition and allocation type, returns the same reference(s).
 Depending on the Sprite's type, when a new frame of animation must be shown, the engine either modifies the WORLD's mx and my values, or writes to OBJ memory.
-In the following example, the AnimatedSprite in the center uses an __ANIMATED_SHARED CharSet, while the AniamtedSprites at both ends use the same __ANIMATED_MULTI CharSet:
+In the following example, the AnimatedSprite in the center uses an __ANIMATED_SHARED CharSet, while the animated sprites at both ends use the same __ANIMATED_MULTI `CharSet`:

 @image html graphics-animation-multi-sample.png